GOP donor pays $1M to deploy South Dakota national guard

 “We don’t need this donation and whether it’s legal or not, it’s a terrible idea because it looks like our guardsmen are being used as political pawns,” said South Dakota state Sen. Reynold Nesiba, a Democrat.

-Noem’s spokesman Ian Fury said the money would help alleviate the cost to taxpayers of deploying the 50-person contingent, adding that it could legally be accepted into a state fund designated for responding to emergencies and disasters.
-South Dakota currently has a budget surplus, something Noem has boasted about.
+Noem’s spokesman Ian Fury said the money could legally be accepted into a state fund designated for responding to emergencies, alleviating costs to taxpayers.
+South Dakota currently has a budget surplus, which Noem has boasted about.

+Fury disputed the suggestion that Johnson’s donation motivated deployment of the 50-person contingent.
+The state would have sent the guard without it, he said.

 South Dakota state law suggests that’s not the way such donations are intended to be used.
 The law states that the fund can only be used “to meet special emergency requirements of the Division of Emergency Management,” an agency tasked with preparing the state for natural disasters or other emergencies.

-Note: This story has been corrected to reflect that the name of Gov. Kristi Noem’s spokesman is Ian Fury, not Ian Fry.